zeferinopanyvino/ml-foliar-tree-disease/README.md

 ### Prerequisites
 Know about use of Pandas,numpy, ML.
 To learn about the AI needed the Coursera MOOCs of Andrew Ng were super useful.
-What things you need to install the software and how to install them
+What things you need to install the software and how to install them, libraries:
-libraries:
 *fastai
+*scikit learn

 ## Running the tests